ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/The_SEV_Handbook/en.md

   - Resets due to the addition of a new rule
   - Difficulty name changes
 - **1/0:** (23%)
-  - Romanized artist name order
+  - Romanised artist name order
-  - Small romanization and capitalization errors
+  - Small romanisation and capitalisation errors
   - 1 wrong character, spelling mistakes
   - Missing genre/language tags
 - **2/0:** (5%)